plasne/openid-connect/implementation.md

 -   app:auth:env:JWT_MAX_DURATION (default: 10080) - You can specify a number of minutes that determines the maximum time for an session_token is allowed to exist (including reissue).
 It defaults to 7 days (10080 minutes).
 You may also specify 0 to allow the token to be reissued forever.

+-   app:auth:env:PRIVATE_KEY - Rather than store the base64-encoded PFX file in the Key Vault, it is possible to specify PRIVATE_KEY as an environment variable instead.
+Generally, you should store this in the Key Vault.

+-   app:auth:env:PRIVATE_KEY_PASSWORD - Rather than store the PFX password in the Key Vault, it is possible to specify PRIVATE_KEY_PASSWORD as an environment variable instead.
+Generally, you should store this in the Key Vault.

+-   app:auth:env:PUBLIC_CERT_index (0, 1, 2, 3) - Rather than store the public certificates in the Key Vault, it is possible to specify PUBLIC_CERT_0, PUBLIC_CERT_1, PUBLIC_CERT_2, and/or PUBLIC_CERT_3 as environment variables instead.
+Generally, you should store these in the Key Vault.

+-   app:api:env:WELL_KNOWN_CONFIG_URL (default: derived from SERVER_HOST_URL) - This is the URL of the auth/.well-known/openid-configuration endpoint.

+-   app:auth:env:PUBLIC_KEYS_URL (default: derived from SERVER_HOST_URL) - This is the URL of the auth/keys endpoint.
+The auth service presents an auth/.well-known/openid-configuration that contains this endpoint so that the API can validate the JWT signature using the public keys.

+-   app:api:env:REISSUE_URL (default: derived from SERVER_HOST_URL) - This is the URL of the reissue endpoint.
+You could set this to "false" if you don't want tokens to be reissued.

 -   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.

--   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
-If you do, the session_token will contain the roles from those applications.
-Each will be projected as a claim named as the APPLICATION_ID-roles.
-For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

 -   app:auth:env:KEYVAULT_CLIENT_SECRET_URL - If you are going to use AuthCode, then you need to specify this parameter unless you have already specified CLIENT_SECRET.
 This would be the URL from step 7 under the Azure Key Vault section above.

--   app:auth:env:REQUIRE_USER_ENABLED_ON_REISSUE - Before a token is reissued, the "accountEnabled" status of the user is checked to ensure it is "true".
+-   app:auth:env:REQUIRE_USER_ENABLED_ON_REISSUE (default: true) - Before a token is reissued, the "accountEnabled" status of the user is checked to ensure it is "true".
 However, if you set REQUIRE_USER_ENABLED_ON_REISSUE to "false", this check will be ignored.
 Querying the "accountEnabled" property of a user requires Directory.Read.All or User.Read.All.

 -   app:auth:env:KEYVAULT_COMMAND_PASSWORD_URL - You should specify a command password that must be sent to all command and control functions (like auth/clear-cache when reissuing tokens).
 You should prefer to store that in KeyVault and provide this URL, but you can also set it by COMMAND_PASSWORD.

--   app:auth:env:COMMAND_PASSWORD - Rather than store the command password in the Key Vault, it is possible to specify COMMAND_PASSWORD as an environment variable instead.
+-   app:auth:env:COMMAND_PASSWORD (default: secret) - Rather than store the command password in the Key Vault, it is possible to specify COMMAND_PASSWORD as an environment variable instead.
 Generally, you should store this in the Key Vault.

--   app:api:env:REISSUE_URL - If you are going to allow for tokens to be reissued, then you need to specify the URL of the auth/reissue endpoint.

 -   app:api:env:PRESENT_CONFIG_name - You may create one or more PRESENT_CONFIG_name keys that allow you to specify configurations that can be presented by your API at api/config/name.
 For example, you could create the following variable "PRESENT_CONFIG_wfedev=app:wfe:dev:\*".
 All keys under that filter would be returned when someone hit the /api/config/webdev endpoint.
 Primarily this is provided so your WFE can be configured by Azure App Configuration in the same way as the other services.

--   app:srv:env:PROXY - This solution uses REST APIs to communicate with Azure services.
-If you require a proxy to access HTTPS endpoints, then you should add the URL of the proxy as a setting for the right scope (ex. app:common:env:PROXY for every service).
+-   app:auth:env:USER_COOKIE_NAME (default: user) - The name of the cookie that is used for the session_token.

+-   app:auth:env:ROLE_FOR_ADMIN (default: admin) - The name of the role that must be verified in order to perform client administrative functions.

+-   app:auth:env:ROLE_FOR_SERVICE (default: service) - The name of the role that indicates this authentication is for a service (for instance, will accept an authentication bearer token).

+-   KEYVAULT_CLIENT_SECRET_GRAPH_URL

+### Alternate Service Authentication

+In some rare cases, you might need separate methods of authetication to Azure services, if so, you can use these settings.

+-   app:common:env:AUTH_TYPE_CONFIG (default: AUTH_TYPE) - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing Azure App Configuration, you can specify it specifically.

+-   app:auth:env:AUTH_TYPE_VAULT (default: AUTH_TYPE) - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing Azure Key Vault, you can specify it specifically.

+-   app:auth:env:AUTH_TYPE_GRAPH (default: AUTH_TYPE) - Generally, you just need to use AUTH_TYPE which applies to everything, but if you needed a different method for accessing the Microsoft Graph, you can specify it specifically.

+-   app:common:env:TENANT_ID_CONFIG (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

+-   app:common:env:CLIENT_ID_CONFIG (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

+-   app:common:env:CLIENT_SECRET_CONFIG (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure App Configuration, you can specify it specifically.

+-   app:auth:env:TENANT_ID_VAULT (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Azure Key Vault, you can specify it specifically.

+-   app:auth:env:CLIENT_ID_VAULT (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.

+-   app:auth:env:CLIENT_SECRET_VAULT (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing Azure Key Vault, you can specify it specifically.

+-   app:auth:env:TENANT_ID_GRAPH (default: TENANT_ID) - Generally, you just need to use TENANT_ID which specifies the tenant to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

+-   app:auth:env:CLIENT_ID_GRAPH (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

+-   app:auth:env:CLIENT_SECRET_GRAPH (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

 ### Use Authorization Bearer Mode

-The normal behavior is for the session_token to be stored in a user cookie marked HttpOnly and the XSRF code to be stored in a XSRF-TOKEN cookie that is readable by JavaScript.
+For users, the normal behavior is for the session_token to be stored in a user cookie marked HttpOnly and the XSRF code to be stored in a XSRF-TOKEN cookie that is readable by JavaScript.
 When a request goes to the server, it validates based on the user cookie and the X-XSRF-TOKEN header.
 This pattern was developed by looking at the common pattern for Angular applications.
 This configuration is the default, but includes the following settings:

 -   app:common:env:REQUIRE_HTTPONLY_ON_USER_COOKIE = true